microsoft/ai-developer/Labs/getting-started.md

 ## Support Contact

-The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance anytime.
+We offer dedicated support channels tailored specifically for learners and instructors, ensuring that all your needs are promptly and efficiently addressed.

 Learner Support Contacts:

 - Email Support: cloudlabs-support@spektrasystems.com
 - Live Chat Support: https://cloudlabs.ai/labs-support

-Now, click on **Next** from the lower right corner to move on to the next page.
+Now, click **Next** from the lower right corner to move on to the next page.

 ![Launch Azure Portal](./media/lc-image(3).png)